🤰 10 Amazing Facts about Pregnancy

 Just about everything expands during pregnancy – but did you know that the heart does, too.
 This is thanks to the fact that the body adapts by bringing in more blood to pump through to the growing baby.
 This means that, on average, a pregnant woman’s heart is likely to be 20% larger than normal during the middle few months of gestation.

-Do you have any interesting or fun facts about pregnancy that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about pregnancy?
+Share them in the comments below!